 The current format of the journal is: trim size 210 mm width x 280 mm height, page print area 175 mm x 250 mm (including header and footer), pages in two equal columns of 85 mm.

-An abstract is required only for some categories of manuscript.
+An abstract is required for almost all categories of manuscript.
 The abstract should convey the essence of the contribution even to a nonspecialist reader.
 For a research article, the abstract should include a few sentences of background to the work, the rationale, and the main results and conclusions.
 First person (singular, if one author) and active voice are preferred.
 Abbreviations are discouraged.
 Abstracts should not include citations to references.

 This should be divided into sections with first-level headings (centred and in boldface) such as Introduction, Materials and methods, Results and Discussion.
 These may also be descriptive headings, such as may be appropriate, for example, for review articles, or theoretical papers.
 There may be subsections with short, descriptive headings.
 Major subsections within sections may be placed under second-level headings (flush left, in italics and boldface, free-standing); these may contain further subsections under third-level headings (flush left, in italics and boldface, and text runs on after a colon).
 Sections and subsections are not numbered.
 Footnotes are not allowed.
 Where appropriate, first person and active voice are preferred.
 Spelling should conform to the preferred spelling of the latest edition of the Concise Oxford Dictionary.